aljazsim/cli-typescript-code-organizer/README.md

-# TypeScript Class Organizer Command Line Interface
+# TypeScript Code Organizer Command Line Interface

-TypeScript Class Organizer Command Line Interface (or `tsco cli` for short) is a command line tool for organizing TypeScript source code in a workspace.
-It allows software developers to organize import statements, modules, classes, interfaces and type members and helps them keep their source code consistent and easier to navigate.
+TypeScript Code Organizer Command Line Interface (or `tsco` for short) is a command line tool for organizing TypeScript source code in a workspace.
+It allows software developers to organize import statements, modules, classes, interfaces and type members and helps them keep their source code more consistent and easier to navigate.
 It is highly configurable and allows sharing of the configuration across the development team.

-Here is an example of TypeScript code before organizing:
+Here is an example of TypeScript code **before organizing**:

 ```typescript
 interface ICube {